craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

 What's the use of such an invisible wrapper?
 First, it's a perfect subtype, which is the very goal of `alias X this`{.d}.
-You can add functionalities to your type: new methods, etc. Looks a bit like class inheritance, isn't it?
+You can add functionalities to your type: new methods, etc. Looks a bit like class inheritance, doesn't it?
 Except that `Transparent`{.d} can wrap around (ie: become the subtype of) any type it's aimed at.
 If you are interested in multiple ways to subtype a type, see section [Library Typedef](#library-typedef), showing Trass3r's library typedef.

 Note that this is subtly different from the idea shown in section [Wrapper Templates](#wrapper-templates).
 In section [Wrapper Templates](#wrapper-templates), use of `opDispatch`{.d} lets the wrapper intercept calls _before_ dispatching them.
 That way, you can add logging to a type, for instance.
 This is something you cannot do with `alias this`{.d}.
 On the other hand, `alias this`{.d} dispatching is automatically done by the compiler, no need to write intercepting code.